jdsandifer/ALUnit/CONTRIBUTING.md

 - Documentation

-If your contribution changes any autolisp-unit behavior, make sure to update the documentation.
+If your contribution changes any ALUnit behavior, make sure to update the documentation.
 Documentation lives in the docs folder.
 If the docs are missing information, please feel free to add it in.
 Great docs make a great project.
 Include changes to the documentation within your pull request.

 - Tests

 If you're creating a small fix or patch to an existing feature, a simple test is more than enough.
 You can usually copy/paste from an existing example in the tests folder.
 If it's a brand new feature, you may need to create entirely new tests.
-Once autolisp-unit is funtional, please use it to test as much as possible.
+Once ALUnit is funtional, please use it to test as much as possible.

-Code contributions generally
+- Code contributions generally

-Autolisp-unit follows a styleguide found in STYLE.md.
+ALUnit follows a styleguide found in STYLE.md.
 Please ensure all of your code, tests, and documentation follow it.
-Running tests locally

 #A thank you